calabash/calabash-ios/DEVELOPER_HOWTO.md

 ##### Integration Tests

+**WARNING:**

-**WARNING:** The integration tests will overwrite existing calabash-cucumber/staticlib and calabash-cucumber/dylibs directories.
-You have been warned.
+The integration tests will overwrite existing calabash-cucumber/staticlib and calabash-cucumber/dylibs directories.

+**You have been warned.**

 ```
-# These are run from calabash-ios directory
+# Run from calabash-ios directory
 [calabash-ios] $ script/ci/test/local-run-as-travis.rb

 # Requires some configuration; see the script for details.